mfadoul/CodeFun/README.md

 # CodeFun
-A place to hold code examples
+A place to hold code examples.